 Patagonia's Ironclad Guarantee covers returns, as well as wear-and-tear damage repair at a "reasonable charge."
 Fjällräven, meanwhile, offers a limited lifetime warranty that covers manufacturing defects but not accidental damage.
 And SwissGear.com backpacks are eligible for a 10-year extended limited warranty.

-Elementary School (Grades K-5)
+Backpacks for Elementary School (Grades K-5)

 Make Sure It's Manageable

 For any age group, following important backpack safety tips prevents poor posture, back pain, and spinal injuries.
 The elementary school years, specifically, are a good time to develop good backpack habits, and choosing the right backpack helps.
-"While a child faces the overwhelming decision of which cool cartoon character or action hero they want on their backpack, the priority for the parent should be to find the best-designed and best-fitted backpack for the child," says chiropractor Scott Bautch, president of the American Chiropractic Association's Council on Occupational Health.
+"While a child faces the overwhelming decision of which cool cartoon character or action hero they want on their backpack, the priority for the parent should be to find the best-designed and best-fitted backpack for the child," says chiropractor Scott Bautch, a member of the American Chiropractic Association's Council on Occupational Health.

 "Studies have shown postural habits develop early in children, so the best time to teach and promote proper backpack use is the first time your child gets a backpack," Bautch notes, adding that it's important to develop good posture before age 8.
 "These include properly fitting the backpack, properly loading the backpack, a daily evaluation of what needs to be in the backpack, and how to properly lift and put on a backpack."